MicrosoftDocs/Viva/Viva/glint/people-page.md

 Use one of the two following methods:

 - Begin to type the name of the employee in the search bar.
 When the name appears, select the name.
-- Scroll down the alphabetized list of names, but with hundreds or thousands of employees, that method will not be as efficient!
+- Scroll down the alphabetized list of names, but with hundreds or thousands of employees, that method won't be as efficient!

-For each employee the following information is visible:
+For each employee, the following information is visible:

 - Employee Name - Editable by admin by selecting the pencil symbol.
 - Email Address - Editable by admin by selecting the pencil symbol.